University of Southampton

 The University of Southampton (abbreviated as Soton in post-nominal letters) is a public research university in Southampton, England.
-Southampton is a founding member of the Russell Group of research-intensive universities in the United Kingdom, and ranked in the top 100 universities in the world.
+Southampton is a founding member of the Russell Group of research-intensive universities in the United Kingdom.

 The university has seven campuses.
 The main campus is located in the Highfield area of Southampton and is supplemented by four other campuses within the city: Avenue Campus housing the School of Humanities, the National Oceanography Centre housing courses in Ocean and Earth Sciences, Southampton General Hospital offering courses in Medicine and Health Sciences, and Boldrewood Campus housing an engineering and maritime technology campus and Lloyd's Register.
 In addition, the university operates a School of Art based in nearby Winchester and an international branch in Malaysia offering courses in Engineering.
+In 2024, the university was the first in the UK to be awarded a licence to establish a campus in India.
 Each campus is equipped with its own library facilities.
-The annual income of the institution for 2021–22 was £666.8 million of which £114 million was from research grants and contracts, with an expenditure of £733.7 million.
+The annual income of the institution for 2023–24 was £742.4 million of which £136.5 million was from research grants and contracts, with an expenditure of £522.3 million.